jaysara/spark-cobol-jay/SchemaAnalysis.md

 ### **Performance Differences: LongType, IntegerType, and StringType in Spark with Parquet**

+Dear Teams,

+Today, we celebrate an incredible milestone—[Employee's Name]’s 20th anniversary with [Company Name]!
+Over the years, [Employee's Name] has been a cornerstone of our IT architecture community, delivering exceptional results and embodying the core values of our company.
+His hard work, dedication, and integrity have made a lasting impact on every team he has been part of, and his commitment to doing what is right for the company has set a standard for us all.

+[Employee's Name] is not only a vital part of our organization but also a role model for collaboration, respect, and excellence.
+His contributions have shaped the success of countless projects, and his unwavering dedication continues to inspire everyone around him.
+Please join me in congratulating [Employee's Name] on this remarkable achievement and thanking him for 20 years of outstanding service.

+With gratitude,

 In **Apache Spark and Parquet**, the choice of data type has a **huge impact on storage efficiency, query speed, and memory usage**.
 Here’s a detailed breakdown:

 **1️⃣ Storage Efficiency in Parquet**